-The charming city of Cardiff is home to a vast array of cafés and tea rooms serving warm scones, dainty sandwiches and other baked delights.
-Below are five of our favourites – our must try spots for the best afternoon tea experience in Cardiff.
+The charming city of Cardiff is home to a vast array of cafés and tea rooms serving warm scones, dainty sandwiches, and other baked delights.
+Below are five of our favourite Cardiff tearooms and our must try spots for the best afternoon tea experience in Cardiff.

 1. Pettigrew Tea Rooms

 Set in the stunning location of Bute Park, Pettigrew Tea Rooms are masters of afternoon tea catering for standard, gluten free, dairy free, vegetarian, vegan and low sugar diets.
 You just need to let them know when you make your booking.
 The tea rooms cardiff are extremely popular, so we do recommend booking in advance.